A-Z Of Important Information You Need To Know

 Civil Defence measures have been developed at our school.
 Realistic common-sense procedures have been established among the staff and children so as to decrease anxiety and the possibility of panic in the case of an emergency.
 Any decision to send pupils home following an emergency will be made by the Principal.
 No student will be entrusted to anyone other than parents, caregivers or persons nominated by parents or caregivers.

 Our Student Council is made up of a class representatives from years 1-7, two class representatives from year 8 and our school ambassadors.
-These students are chosen or elected at the beginning of each school year and work together with the Deputy Principal.
+These students are chosen or elected at the beginning of each school year and work together with the Deputy Principal and Principal.
 Meetings are held in each term to hear our ‘student voice’.
 This team also plans for some of our fundraising events and assists in organising cultural and sporting events.

 Year 7 & 8 Leadership Initiative

 The school has a leadership initiative running in Year 7 and 8 and all students in these year groups are asked to rise to the challenges of leadership and win gold, silver and bronze awards.
 Throughout the year students work within our school and wider community to demonstrate leadership qualities.
+Our Year 8 students attend a Leadership Course based at Whenua-Iti where they examine what leadership is and how they can grow as leaders.

 We have two school ambassadors selected by the staff as the senior leaders of our school.
 These students represent our school by leading school assemblies, meeting and greeting important visitors to our school, attending formal functions and visiting people in our community with the Principal.
 These students also have the opportunity to attend the Young Leaders Conference held each year.